The Seinfeld Chronicles: Casting

 Kenny Kramer initially demanded that he would play the part of Kessler, as he served as the inspiration for the character.
 However, David did not want this and it was decided that casting sessions would be held.
 Among those who auditioned for the part of Kramer were Steve Vinovich, Tony Shalhoub and Larry Hankin.
-Although he was not cast for the part Hankin would later portray an in-show fictional version of Kramer in the season four episode "The Pilot".
+Although he was not cast for the part, Hankin would later portray an in-show fictional version of Kramer in the season four episode "The Pilot".
 Seinfeld and David were both familiar with Michael Richards, and David had worked with him on Fridays.
 Richards did his final audition at the Century Plaza Hotel on April 18, 1989, reputedly finishing with a handstand.
 David was not sure about casting Richards, as he was trying to cast an actor who resembled the original Kramer.
 However, impressed by Richards' audition, Seinfeld convinced David that Richards would be the right actor for the part.

-Lee Garlington was cast as Claire the Waitress, who in an earlier draft of the episode was called "Meg".
-Though initially cast as a series regular, the character was replaced with Elaine Benes when the series was picked up for a first season.
+Lee Garlington receives top billing in the opening credits alongside the main cast, playing Claire the Waitress, who in an earlier draft of the episode was called "Meg".
+Though cast as a series regular, Claire was replaced with Elaine Benes when the series was picked up for a first season.
 Accounts differ on the reason why the character was replaced.
 Warren Littlefield has said that it was because of the character's occupation: "I thought that as a waitress she'd never be one of the gang.
 She'd be relegated to pouring coffee, catching up.
-So I insisted they create a female character they wanted to spend time with".
+So I insisted they create a female character they wanted to spend time with."
 Dennis Bjorklund of Seinfeld Reference has suggested that the character was dropped in favor of a female character with more sex appeal.
 However, Alexander said that Garlington was written out of the series because she had re-written her scene and given it to David, who was not happy with this.
 Seinfeld has, however, stated that this was not the reason the character was removed from the show, but rather that the producers were looking for "someone who was more involved".
 Julia Louis-Dreyfus, who would go on to replace Garlington, has stated that she was not aware of the pilot before becoming a regular on the show, and she will never watch it out of superstition.